xvzemin/tace/docs/source/guide/mTACE.rst

      "e3nn @ git+https://github.com/xvzemin/e3nn.git@time-reversal"
    python -c "from e3nn import o3; print(o3.Irrep('1eo'))"

 Time-reversal e3nn supplies :math:`O(3)\times\mathbb Z_2^{\mathcal T}`
 operations; EquivariantX supplies the local :math:`O(2)\times\mathbb Z_2^{\mathcal T}` operations.
 EquivariantX is bundled with TACE, and time-reversal support is detected automatically.

-Standard e3nn is sufficient for the explicit non-SOC construction below, whose magnetic inputs to the spatial interaction are already time-even scalars.
-Optional accelerated :math:`O(3)` kernels do not support time-odd paths; keep them disabled for this tutorial.
-This restriction does not apply to the native ``eqx.o2`` operators used by ``o2_mag``.

 Training
 --------